input-output-hk/peras-design/docs/reports/tech-report-1.md

       → allBlocks blockTree t₁ ⊆ allBlocks blockTree t₂
 ```

-Knowledge propagation is a pre-requisite for the chain growth property that informally says that, in each period, the best chain of any honest party will increase at least by a number that is proportional to the number of lucky slots in that period, where a lucky slot is any slot where an honest party is a slot leader.
+Knowledge propagation is a pre-requisite for the chain growth property, it informally states that in each period, the best chain of any honest party will increase at least by a number that is proportional to the number of lucky slots in that period, where a lucky slot is any slot where an honest party is a slot leader.

 # Network Performance Analysis